zhaoyul/aposd-vs-clean-code/README.md

 I presume this is a complete rewrite.
 My guess is that you worked to understand the algorithm from Clean Code and then wrote this from scratch.
 If that's so, then fair enough.

-That's not what I did.
-I *refactored* Knuth's algorithm in order to give it a little structure.
+In _Clean Code_ I *refactored* Knuth's algorithm in order to give it a little structure.
+That's not the same as a complete rewrite.

 Having said that, your version is much better than either Knuth's or mine.
 I could not have used it in the chapter I was writing *because* it is still in a single method, and I needed to show a more granular partioning.